odayakabe/web/docs/asyncsteps/index.md

     - support timeouts & cleanup handlers out-of-box.
 * Chain passing of "result->input" sequences:
     - explicit `as.success()` arguments are passed to the next step.
+* Integration with implementation-specific Futures and Promises:
+    - acts as a regular step

 ## Specification